phiryll/lexy/README.md

 different numeric types is to convert everything to the same exact numeric type before encoding.

-Lexy has an alternate encoder/decoder that omits type information.
-This can be used if you know the exact type of what you're decoding.
-Note that instances of different types will necessarily be unordered with respect to each other if you omit type information, and range queries on a heterogeneous data set will return multiple types.

 Lexy can encode:
 * `bool`
   `false` sorts before `true`.